EstanisEVL/EstanisEVL/README.md

 ![Frontend React JS Developer](https://github.com/EstanisEVL/EstanisEVL/blob/master/GitHub%20banner%20-%20estanislao%20elias%20varela%20lucius%20-%20developer.png)

 # Estanislao Elias Varela Lucius
-Hi there 👋, I'm Estanislao, "Estanis", from Argentina, and I'm currently studying React Frontend Development at [Coderhouse](https://www.coderhouse.com/online/carrera-online-desarrollo-frontend).
-I enjoy working on new challenges, and I'm always looking to test my skills, learn new technologies, platforms and tools to improve my projects and myself as a developer!
+Hi there 👋, I'm Estanislao, "Estanis", from Argentina, and I'm a Frontend React Developer.
+I enjoy working on new challenges, and I'm always looking to test my skills, learn new technologies, languages and tools to improve my projects and myself as a developer!

 Please feel free to browse through my repositories!
 I do my best to keep it up to date with all my current projects.